triplea-game/dice-server-js/README.md

 ```
 - `port`: The port node.js will listen on.
 Required.
 - `database`: Details about the database connection.
 Required.
-   - `username`: Username to authenticate with the Database.
+   - `username`: Username to authenticate with the database.
 Default: `postgres`.
-   - `password`: Password to authenticate with the Database.
+   - `password`: Password to authenticate with the database.
 Default ` `.
-   - `host`: Hostname to connect to the Database.
+   - `host`: Hostname to connect to the database.
 Default `localhost`.
-   - `port`: Port to connect to the Database.
+   - `port`: Port to connect to the database.
 Default `5432`.
-   - `database`: Name of the Database to use, this should be the Database you created in the one-time setup.
+   - `database`: Name of the database to use, this should be the database you created in the one-time setup.
 Default `dicedb`.
 - `email`: Settings that are used by the EmailManager.
 Required.
    - `smtp`: Nodemailer SMTP Configuration, this object will be passed directly to Nodemailer without any further processing.
 Check the [Nodemailer Docs](https://nodemailer.com/smtp/#general-options).
 If you need a service to test emails locally you can use [Ethereal](https://ethereal.email/), a dummy email service that doesn't actually sends emails but simulates a fully-featured SMTP server.
    - `display`: Display settings how the server will refer to itself in emails.
       - `sender`: The Entry for the `From:` field in the email.
 The actual email should be the correct one, otherwise the emails will likely land in SPAM Folders.
 Required.
-      - `server`: Settings that define how the Server will refer to itself in E-Mails.
+      - `server`: Settings that define how the server will refer to itself in E-Mails.
 Required.
          - `protocol`: The protocol that should be used to connect to this server.
 Default `http`.
          - `host`: The hostname that should be used to refer to this server, ideally a domain.
 Default `localhost`.
          - `port`: The port that should be used to connect to this server, if used behind a reverse-proxy this should be the public port.
 Default: `7654`.